nadlambino/laravel-uploadable/README.md

 > [!IMPORTANT]
 >
-> When you're queueing the file upload process, and you're using the `afterUploadUsing` method,
+> Remember, when you're on queue, you are actually running your upload process in a different application instance,
+> so you don't have access to the current application's state like the request object.
+>
-> make sure that the closure and its dependencies are serializable.
+> Also, make sure that the closure and its dependencies you passed to the `afterUploadUsing` method are serializable.

 ## Queueing